-Over 6.8 million students across the United States are chronically absent, but their absenteeism goes unnoticed and unaddressed because it is masked by data on average daily attendance and truancy (unexcused absences).
+About 8 million students across the United States are chronically absent, but their absenteeism too often has gone unnoticed and unaddressed because it has been masked by data on average daily attendance and truancy (unexcused absences).
 Chronically absent students are found in every type of community-urban, suburban or rural.
 The problem of poor attendance can start early, long before middle or high school.
 Nationwide, one out of 10 kindergartners and first graders are chronically absent.
 In some communities, as many as one out of four young students misses that much school.